pingcap/docs/sql-statements/sql-statement-set-tiflash-mode.md

 ## Example

-Assume that the table `test` has a TiFlash copy.
+Assume that the `test` table has a TiFlash replica.

 {{< copyable "sql" >}}